KunchengX/JavaProjects/README.md

 #### Feedback

-- Xuanyu was contritrated on during class
+- Xuanyu was concentrated on during class

 - Need be aware of the difference between the `Constructor` and the `Getter`

 - Needs a clearer understanding of the scope of functions, nesting levels, and the meaning of curly braces `{}`

-- Please share exercises and homeworks earlier so the teacher could be more prepared to make it easire to absorb for the student.
+- Please share exercises and homeworks earlier so the teacher could be more prepared to make it easire to absorb for the student

+- Class paste should be slower for student to digest